-- 1. Be aware that the simultaneous requirements of high V{IN} , high I{OUT} and high f{OSC} may not be achievable in practice due to internal dissipation.
+1. Be aware that the simultaneous requirements of high V{IN} , high I{OUT} and high f{OSC} may not be achievable in practice due to internal dissipation.
 The Thermal Considerations section offers a basis to estimate internal power.
-In questionable cases a prototype supply should be built and exercised to verify acceptable operation. - 2.
-The simultaneous requirements of high V{IN} , low V{OUT} and high f{OSC} can result in an unacceptably short minimum switch on time.
-Cycle-skipping and/or Burst Mode behavior will result although correct output voltage is usually maintained.
+In questionable cases a prototype supply should be built and exercised to verify acceptable operation.

+2. The simultaneous requirements of high V{IN} , low V{OUT} and high f{OSC} can result in an unacceptably short minimum switch on time.
+Cycle skipping and/or Burst Mode behavior will result causing an increase in output voltage ripple while maintaining the correct output voltage.